Egoless programming: Weaknesses

+Most of the research on group problem-solving behavior was conducted in a laboratory setting with students and tasks of short duration.

+None of these task/structure recommendations have been tested in a software development environment.

 Rival concepts

 Egoless programming explicitly minimizes constraints of hierarchy and status so as to enable the free exchange of ideas and improvements.
 It may be contrasted with the chief programmer team concept which emphasises specialisation and leadership in teams so that they work in a more disciplined way.